University Of Ottawa Board Of Governors

-The board is composed of no more than thirty-two members, as follows: the rector, nine appointees of the governors of the university, four appointees of the Lieutenant Governor in Council, two appointees of the senate of the university from among certain of its members, two members elected from among and by the alumni association, eight appointees of the Council of Administration of St. Paul University, two elected faculty, two elected students and two elected staff.
-The board elects a chair and a vice-chair from among its members.
+The Board is composed of no more than thirty-two members as follows: the President, eight members appointed by the Board, four members appointed by the Lieutenant Governor in Council, two members appointed by the Senate, two members appointed by the Alumni Association; eight members appointed by the Council of Administration of Saint Paul University, two elected members of the academic staff, three elected students and two elected administrative staff.
+The Board elects a chair and a vice-chair from among its members.

 Members appointed by the Lieutenant Governor in Council serve a maximum of three years and are eligible for reappointment.

 - The Board usually meets eight times a year.

 |1.||Member (Part-Time)||ANNA KELLER||

 |2.||Member (Part-Time)||ANDREW HOUSE||

 06-Jun-2019 - 05-Jun-2022

 20-Jun-2019 - 19-Jun-2022

 |4.||Member (Part-Time)||PHILIP MURPHY||